Programme Overview

 Image Processing

-- Image transforms, neighbourhood operators, segmentation, registration, and image synthesis
+- Image transforms, neighbourhood operators, segmentation, registration, and image synthesis.

 Biomimetics